 How to Prepare Your Home For Spring

 The Spring season officially kicks off tomorrow, March 20th and with it comes new weather, primarily sunnier days as well as those Spring showers that we’re all too familiar with here in Puget Sound.
 The fall and winter months can be especially hard on Northwest homes, sometimes revealing issues that may have not been present or easily seen before.
-From your roof to gutters, windows, and more – there are many key elements that protect a home, keeping you and your family safe and comfortable throughout the most extreme weather conditions.
+From your new roof to gutter installations, windows, and more - there are many key elements that protect a home, keeping you and your family safe and comfortable throughout the most extreme weather conditions.
 As you begin to think ahead and plan your upcoming Spring projects and do the usual yearly deep clean, now is an excellent time to take a look over your home to determine if any repairs, maintenance, or upgrades are necessary to ensure your home is ready for all that Spring brings.